-You may be among those who are afraid of the questions that might come your way after you’ve built the bridges, developed the friendships, and become a good neighbor.
-Well, cheer up — that’s a good thing.
+Well, cheer up—that’s a good thing.
 Hopefully, there will be questions!
-Witnessing is not a one-way street.
-Evangelism is not a monologue, but a dialogue.
-Evangelism is listening to other people; understanding their objections, fears, and questions; and then seeking to give solid biblical answers.
+Evangelism is listening to other people; understanding their objections, fears, and questions; and then doing your best to give solid biblical answers.

-The Christian faith demands that we have enough compassion to learn the questions of our generation and go to the Bible for its answers.
-And to help you be prepared, I’m going to list the seven basic questions (objections) that unbelievers most often ask.
-Alongside each objection, I’ll also provide the most basic scriptures that will help you with the answers.
-My prayer is that you have developed the kinds of friendships with others that will make them feel comfortable asking you one of these questions.
+Do you know the questions unbelievers are asking?
+To help you prepare, I’m sharing a list of the seven basic questions unbelievers most often ask and giving you the basic Scriptures that will help you with the answers.
+My prayer is that you will develop friendships with others that cause them to feel comfortable asking you any of these questions.

 - Why do the innocent suffer?
 (Answer: Romans 5:12)